avict18/js-library/README.md

 <h2 id="about-the-project"> Overview</h2>

 <p align="justify">
-You simply eneter the server's ip in any of the devices in the network and enjoy the library for free
+You simply enetr the server's ip in any of the devices in the network and enjoy the library for free

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)